Moustikitos/tyf/docs/api.md

 <a name="Tyf"></a>
 # Tyf

-Tyf package aims to provide pythoniv way to interact with metadata in TIFF and JPEG files.
+Tyf package aims to provide pythonic way to interact with metadata in TIFF and JPEG files.

 ```python
 >>> import Tyf